-My oldest daughter, 10, is a member of a local book club.
-Each month we choose a book and then spend the month reading and discussing it.
+My daughters are members of a local book club.
+Each month we choose a book and then meet at one of the girls’ homes for a book club/party school.
 At our house, we use the Brave Writer product, the Arrow.
-I love the Arrows because the copywork and the grammar lessons are laid out for me as well as a writing activity.
-At the end of the month, we all meet at one of the girls’ homes for a book club/party school.
-This month the book was Love That Dog by Sharon Creech and the house was mine.
+I love the Arrow because the copywork and the grammar lessons are laid out for me as well as a writing activity.
+This month our book choice was Love That Dog by Sharon Creech.

-Love That PoetTree
+Love That “PoetTree”

-There were several parts to our book club.
-We started with a fun project that I found on the blog Up Above the Rowan Tree.
-Nadine had a great idea for creating a PoetTree with leaves that were names of poems that they read that month.
+I like to start our book club with a project.
+This month I found inspiration from a dear friend who blogs at Up Above the Rowan Tree.
+Nadine had a great idea for creating a PoetTree with leaves that were names of poems that the children had read that month.
 I modified that a bit.
 When the girls arrived, they were given a canvas and paints with the instructions to paint a tree with no leaves.

 While those were drying, we discussed the book Love That Dog.
-I had printed several types of poems out and created a quick book with some extra pages at the back.
+I had printed out several types of poems and created a quick book with some extra pages at the back.
 The girls decorated their book covers while we talked about the different poems and their meanings.
 At the end of the discussion, I gave them time to write their own poems in the back.

 Love that Dog Food

 We started with some Puppy Frisbees (individual pizzas) and added in some dog bones (cheese slices cut into bone shapes).

 If things got a little messy, you could always wipe your